erasmus-without-paper/ewp-specs-architecture/README.md

    manifest OR a human maintainer of the Registry Server, so that the problem will be noticed.

- * The Registry MUST recognize and support the latest version of the Manifest file (immediately after it is released).
+ * The Registry MUST recognise and support the latest version of the Manifest file (immediately after it is released).